THE PROMISES AND THE ELECTION

 The Election is God’s greatest Promise of Grace bestowed on man in Christ Jesus.
 God, in His infinite wisdom and foreknowledge of man’s fall before the world was created, designed “Predestination” as a way of salvation through Promises and Conditions man can follow.
 Long before the incarnation of Christ and His death on the Cross God’s Son had already been chosen as the way through whom the world could be saved.
 As a human being, Jesus proved that man could live by God’s Conditions and attain the Promises.

-The alarming question is, “if everything is predetermined, what chance do we have?”
+The alarming question is, “If everything is predetermined, what chance do we have?”
 That idea has plagued us and we simply throw ourselves on the mercies of God.
-It is a step in the right direction but not the one Paul or any of the other Biblical writers advocate.
-God’s election includes God’s Promises that are determined by cause and effect.
-From Adam to us, we reap what we sow (Gal.
-6:7).
-God committed himself to love the whole world and determined that every human being has a chance to accept the plan of predestination offered in Christ (Jn.
-3:16-21).
-There is no other way (Jn.
-14:6), no other name (Ac.
-4:12) and no other Spirit of grace (Heb.
-10:29).
+It is a step in the right direction, but not the one Paul or any of the other Biblical writers advocate.
+God’s Election includes God’s Promises that are determined by cause and effect.
+From Adam to us, we reap what we sow (Galatians 6:7).
+God committed Himself to love the whole world and determined that every human being has a chance to accept the plan of predestination offered in Christ (John 3:16-21).
+There is no other way (John 14:6), no other name (Acts 4:12) and no other Spirit of grace (Hebrews 10:29).
 How then shall they hear without a messenger?
-Paul quoted Isaiah, “How beautiful are the feet that bring good news” (Ro.
-10:15).
-God sent his Son, the Son sent his disciples and the disciples sent their disciples and so forth (Jn.
-17:18).
+Paul quoted Isaiah, “How beautiful are the feet that bring good news” (Romana 10:15).
+God sent his Son, the Son sent his disciples and the disciples sent their disciples and so forth (John 17:18).
 For the disciples, it began with believing in salvation being predestined in Christ.
 Without that commitment from God, the Father and the visible and concrete proof of Christ’s sacrifice, there would be no salvation.
-That is why Jesus wanted the message of his followers be heard and believed by those that followed them (Jn.
-17:20).
+That is why Jesus wanted the message of his followers be heard and believed by those that followed them (John 17:20).

-Heaven is still open and God continues to draw people, but the road and gate are very narrow – room only for a person that was recreated in the image of Christ can pass (Jn.
-6:44; II Cor.
-5:17).
-To qualify, one must die to sin (Ro.
-6:11) and adopt the attitude of Christ (Phil.
-2:5).
+Heaven is still open and God continues to draw people, but the road and the gate are very narrow — room only for a person that was recreated in the “Image of Christ” can pass (John 6:44; II Corinthians 5:17).
+To qualify, one must die to sin (Romans 6:11) and one must adopt the attitude of Christ (Philippians 2:5).
 It has to do with what is right and necessary for others.
-“Not everyone who says to me, ‘Lord, Lord’ will enter the kingdom of heaven, but only he who does the will of my Father in heaven” (Mt.
-7:21).
-The Roadmap of Predestination was marked clearly by Jesus’ example and teaching.
-Jesus chose a Good Samaritan over a priest and a Levite (Lk.
-10), he chose the five wise virgins over the foolish, the two willing investors over the one that did not and the sheep servants over the goats that took salvation for granted (Mt.25).
-We shall not be allowed to attend our King’s wedding without proper attire (Mt.
-22:1-14) or gain entrance into the celebration without the approval of the King’s Son (Mt.
-23:33-44).
-Israel did compromise their promises long before Christ came, not by unbelief but by their disobedience to God’s demands (Hos.
-1:10; 2:23).
-Gentile or Jewish believers in Christ are not exempt from complying with the requirements of redemptive living (Ro.
-11:17-21; 12:1-21).
-It is not a matter of belief or unbelief but of deeds that glorify God (Mt.
-5:16).
+“Not everyone who says to me, ‘Lord, Lord’ will enter the kingdom of heaven, but only he who does the will of my Father in heaven” (Matthew 7:21).
+The Roadmap of Predestination was marked clearly by Jesus’ teachings and His example.
+Jesus chose the Good Samaritan over the priest and a Levite (Luke 10).
+Jesus chose the five wise virgins over the foolish, the two willing investors over the one that did not and the sheep servants over the goats that took salvation for granted (Matthew 25).
+We shall not be allowed to attend our King’s wedding without proper attire (Matthew 22:1-14) or gain entrance into the celebration without the approval of the King’s Son (Matthew 23:33-44).
+Israel did compromise their promises long before Christ came, not by unbelief but by their disobedience to God’s demands (Hosea 1:10; 2:23).
+Gentile or Jewish believers in Christ are not exempt from complying with the requirements of redemptive living (Romans 11:17-21; 12:1-21).
+It is not a matter of belief or unbelief but of deeds that glorify God (Matthew 5:16).
 In essence, it is an extension of God’s grace through us.
 Just as much as grace is a part of God’s nature so it must become embodied in us.
 The application of grace in our daily living is evidence that Predestination is at work and God’s Promises are being fulfilled.
 Every time we forgive some one or extend a helping hand, we are a step closer to heaven.
 We shall trace the people in the Bible that played vital roles regarding the Promises.